vitorp07/Kodistubs/docs/index.rst

 Currently Kodistubs are automatically generated (indirectly) from Kodi sources so they should reflect the exact state of Kodi Python API, including function and method signatures and return values.
-Kodistubs also include `mypy`_-compatible type annotations for all functions and methods.
+Kodistubs also include `PEP-484`_ type annotations for all functions and methods.

 The version of Kodistubs corresponds to the Kodi version they are created from.